Recording, Mixing and Mastering

 Inside the sound

-Billy Sherwood also added a great deal of percussion here at the studio, including tambourines, shakers, bongos, cowbells and other elements that gave many of the tracks extra movement and texture.
+Billy Sherwood also added a great deal of percussion here, including tambourines, shakers, bongos and cowbells, giving many of the tracks extra movement and texture.

 Mixing across formats

-The aim was never to make stereo, 5.1 and Atmos feel like three different productions.
-The job was to carry the same musical identity across each format, so that each version feels like the same album, simply expressed with different degrees of space and scale.
+The aim was never to make stereo, 5.1 and Dolby Atmos feel like three different productions.
+The job was to carry the same musical identity across each format, with different degrees of space and scale.

-With the Atmos mix in particular, the aim was to enhance the album rather than radically change it, keeping the spatial mix faithful to the stereo balance while gently expanding it: fuller, wider and more immersive, but never at the expense of the music itself.
+With the Atmos mix, the goal was to enhance the album rather than radically change it: fuller, wider and more immersive, while staying faithful to the stereo balance and never at the expense of the music itself.

 During the sessions